awslabs/aws-sdk-swift/reference/0.x/AWSAppRunner/AppRunnerClientProtocol.md

 func listConnections(input: ListConnectionsInput, completion: @escaping (ClientRuntime.SdkResult<ListConnectionsOutputResponse, ListConnectionsOutputError>) -> Void)
 ```

-### listOperations(input:​completion:​)
+### listOperations(input:completion:)

 Return a list of operations that occurred on an AWS App Runner service.
-The resulting list of OperationSummary objects is sorted in reverse chronological order.
-The first object on the list represents the
-last started operation.
+The resulting list of \[OperationSummary\] objects is sorted in reverse chronological order.
+The first object on the list represents the last started operation.

 ``` swift
 func listOperations(input: ListOperationsInput, completion: @escaping (ClientRuntime.SdkResult<ListOperationsOutputResponse, ListOperationsOutputError>) -> Void)
 ```

-### listServices(input:​completion:​)
+### listServices(input:completion:)

 Returns a list of running AWS App Runner services in your AWS account.